gvwilson/sensibleadventures/voyage/voyage.md

 Pohjoinen turned their adzes and saws on whatever Pale "pets" came to hand, rather than on the Pale themselves.
-The support they had been promised by the Regency Council in Uws<sup>Coronel Szarkos ard Niczolu formed the Council early in YS 481 to govern the kingdom "until its monarch shall have regained hismelf".
+The support they had been promised by the Regency Council in Uws<sup>Coronel Szarkos ard Niczolu formed the Council early in YS 481 to govern the kingdom "until its monarch shall have regained himself".
 By the time of the First Rebellion, 26 years later, it was little more than the Szarkosy family's court; the other major coronelcies had established *de facto* independence that would last until the reign of Alyczandr II Szarkos (YS